-Videos of the debates, summarizing highlight videos, and photos from the conference are available in our media library.
+Videos of the debates and photos from the conference are available in our media library.
 The conference program and the list of participants are available in the right hand column under "MSC 2014".
 There you can also find information on our 50th conference anniversary, on our book "Towards Mutual Security.
 Fifty Years of Munich Security Conference", and our "storify" summary of the conference.

 A small selection of reports and analyses on the debates in Munich: